 The issues we face as a community can only be addressed when all in our community feel welcome and live with hope, dignity and a sense of belonging.
 United Way of KFL&A will demonstrate its ongoing commitment to represent the diverse nature of our communities, promoting and practising inclusion in all things we do.

-Using some of the resources available, the Board of Directors reviewed communities of practice, resources and frameworks.
-Through conversations and with the guidance of the Equity Diversity Inclusion & Indigenization Roundtable, they have identified four key areas of focus.
+The United Way Board of Directors reviewed communities of practice, resources and frameworks.
+Through conversations and with the guidance of the Equity Diversity Inclusion & Indigenization Roundtable, they identified four key areas of focus.
+Below are updates on each area.

 1. Organizational Culture and Practices